Skip to content

 The ceiling moves

-Adoption past 20%, typically 60% to 80%.
+Adoption pushes past the 20% ceiling and keeps climbing.
 Secret cyborg shrinks.
 Lab ships internal tools without outside help.
 New hires train through the OS.

 Frequently asked questions